rainbowdashlabs/sql-java/docs/02/insert.md

 Now that we have created our tables we want to add data to them.

-Lets start with our players
+Let's start with our players

 | id  | player\_name | last\_online     |
 |:----|:-------------|:-----------------|